-Plant types and subtypes: SALE, Trees & Shrubs, Shrubs, Trees, Shrub-like Trees, Deciduous
+Plant types and subtypes: Trees & Shrubs, Shrubs, Trees, Shrub-like Trees, Deciduous

 Light Requirements: sun, part-sun, part-shade